rikulo/rikulo-docs/docs/Views/Fundamentals/Style_with_CSS.md

 > The prefix, `"v-"`, can be customized by setting [ViewConfig](api:view/impl)'s `classPrefix` property.

-##Package CSS Rules in the Style View

-[Style](api:view) is a special UI object used to hold CSS rules.
-You can assign CSS rules to directly.

-    mainView.addChild(new Style.content('''
-    .blue {
-      background: blue; color: white
-    }
-    '''));

-Or, you can load an external CSS file holding the CSS rules.

-    mainView.addChild(new Style("foo.css"));

 ##Package CSS Rules in a File

 In general, it is better to package CSS rules in a file, since it isolates the code from the UI design.
-Furthermore, you can specify the CSS file(s) in the HTML pages (so you don't have to touch the Dart code).
+Furthermore, you can specify the CSS file(s) in the HTML pages, such that you can customize the look without modifying any Dart code.
 For example,

     <!DOCTYPE html>
     <html>
       <head>
         <link rel="stylesheet" type="text/css" href="foo.css" />
     ...

+##Package CSS Rules in the Style View

+If you want to add CSS rules in Dart code, you can use [Style](api:view).
+It is a special UI object used to define CSS rules.
+For example,

+    new Style.content('''
+    .blue {
+      background: blue; color: white
+    }
+    ''').addToDocument();

+In additions, you can load an external CSS file to include a collection of CSS rules as follows.

+    new Style("foo.css").addToDocument();